massgov/MDO-Standards/README.md

   arg2)
 ```

 Following PEP8 style, it is permissible to break before or after a binary operator, as long as the convention is consistent locally.
-For new code the following style is suggested:
+For new code the following style is strongly suggested for readability sake:

 ```
 income <- (gross.wages